Looking for all Articles by Hannah Sycamore?

-Be inspired by Emma Carroll's most recent book, A Night at the Frost Fair, to write your own wintry story this Christmas.
+Be inspired by Emma Carroll's book, A Night at the Frost Fair, to write your own wintry story this Christmas.
 Beautifully illustrated, it's all about a girl who finds herself transported back in time to Christmas past, all thanks to an unusual item gifted by her grandmother.

 'My idea for this story came from an exhibition held at the Museum of London Docklands in 2014 to mark the anniversary of the last Frost Fair.
 On display was a piece of gingerbread from 1814, hard as a rock and wrapped in pale blue paper.
 I wondered how the museum had got hold of that piece of gingerbread – had someone donated it to the museum?
 Had it been hiding in the attic for years?
 Was it an heirloom passed down through a family?' – Emma Carroll